pioucraft/gougoule_finance_old/README.md

 Afterwards, create a database on postgresql with the same name you specified in .env.

-You will also need to create a config file for apache2 (in `/etc/apache2/sites-available`), create a file named `hub-for-things.conf` :
+You will also need to create a config file for apache2 (in `/etc/apache2/sites-available`), create a file named `gougoule_finance.conf` :

-`sudo nano /etc/apache2/sites-available/hub-for-things.conf`
+`sudo nano /etc/apache2/sites-available/gougoule_finance.conf`

 Here's the code you will add :